Quafadas/dedav4s/docs/explanation/examples.md

             }
         </style>
 </head>

+The library exposes the [vega examples](https://vega.github.io/vega/examples/) and [vega lite examples](https://vega.github.io/vega-lite/examples/) convieniently as case classes.
+The class names correspond to the title of the charts (with some special characters removed).

+## Suggested Workflow
+1. Identify a plot which looks simila to your desired visualisation
+2. Customise it, by modifiying the JSON spec to be your desired visualisation

+## Levels of abstraction
-Once you have your plot target in place, we're ready to plot some data.
-The idea of the library is to wrap vega by simply treating the spec as a JSON object.
+You need a [plot target](plotTargets.md) in place, and then we're ready to plot some data.
+The idea of the library is to wrap vega by simply treating a chart spec as a JSON object.

 We can easily manipulate JSON objects using [ujson](https://www.lihaoyi.com/post/uJsonfastflexibleandintuitiveJSONforScala.html).

 I work with this library in 4 ways
-1. I want to visualise some fairly raw dataset in a fashion which looks similar to one of the vega examples.
-Use scala to obtain data and pipe it directly into the spec
-1. I want to see viz on some "self owned" datatype.
-Define an extension method on it... munge the data, pipe it into an example spec.
+1. Pipe "raw" data into a vega example
+1. Record a list of modifiers which were useful modifications to an example
 1. Spec has been modified enough that a list of modifiers is confusing.
-Extend the base spec class direct via a file or resource (see "Custom.scala").
-Then pipe data into it.
+Extend the WithBaseSpec class directly via a file or resource (see "Custom.scala").
+Then pipe data into it with one modifier.
 1. In prod... don't use this library anymore - probably you have a webserver.
 Keep the spec under version control and use vega data loading capabilities to talk to the API providing data.

 Each "plot" is a case class which accepts a list of "modifiers".
 Each case class has the signature accepting a single argument of type;

     Seq[ujson.Value => Unit]

-To add a title
+So for example to add a title;

     SimpleBarChartLite(List(spec => spec("title") = "Got Viz?"))

+We'll do that in more detail below.

-I use a small number of "helpers" enough that they are honoured with an implemetation in the library;
+Finally, I use a small number of "helpers" enough that they are honoured with an implemetation in the library;

     SunburstDrag(List(viz.Utils.fillDiv, viz.Utils.fixDefaultDataUrl))